parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-750-real-scale.md

   throughout these tutorials, and
 * `-d/--debug` sets verbosity on the scheduler and jobs objects.

-That's an option, but your specific needs may lead you to doing other choices.
+That's one way to see it, but your specific needs may lead you to doing other choices.

 ### The code